 The American Counseling Association is the largest professional organization for Counselors.
-ACE membership offers professional counselors many benefits which include: 1) a subscription to the Journal of Counseling and Development, which includes the latest research in the profession 2) group rates for professional liability insurance 3) representation in public policy and legislative issues 4) a subscription to Counseling Today, a newsletter with articles of interest and job announcements across the country 5) several learning institutes throughout the year at locations across the nation 6) an annual conference consisting many opportunities to learn the licensure.

-Continuing Education Units (CEUs) necessary for maintaining professional certification and include:
+ACE membership offers professional counselors many benefits which include: 1) a subscription to the Journal of Counseling and Development, which includes the latest research in the profession 2) group rates for professional liability insurance 3) representation in public policy and legislative issues 4) a subscription to Counseling Today, a newsletter with articles of interest and job announcements across the country 5) several learning institutes throughout the year at locations across the nation 6) an annual conference consisting many opportunities to learn the Continuing Education Units (CEUs) necessary for maintaining professional certification and licensure.

-Students are encouraged to join ACA and/or any of the 20 organizations within ACA, which
+Students are encouraged to join ACA and/or any of the 20 organizations within ACA, which include:

-American School Counselors Association (ASCA), American Mental Health Counselors

-Association (AMHCA), Association for Child and Adolescent Counseling (ACAC), include research and articles pertinent to that particular area of specialty within the counseling profession.
+American School Counselors Association (ASCA), American Mental Health Counselors Association (AMHCA), Association for Child and Adolescent Counseling (ACAC), Counselors for Social Justice (CSJ), and the International Association of Marriage and Family Counselors (IAMFC).
+Each division of ACA also has a journal that is designed to include research and articles pertinent to that particular area of specialty within the counseling profession.